AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

 #### Alternatives Considered

 - **Automatic marking on add:** Some expense trackers assume all added expenses are immediately paid.
-We rejected this because our target users (students managing interest group budgets) often log planned expenses, recurring bills, or shared costs before payment occurs.
+This was rejected because target users (students managing interest group budgets) often log planned expenses, recurring bills, or shared costs before payment occurs.
 Explicit marking preserves flexibility for diverse workflows.
-- **Visual indicators in list:** Instead of `[X]`/`[ ]` markers, we explored color coding (green for paid, red for unpaid) or emoji indicators (✓/✗).
-Rejected because:
+- **Visual indicators in list:** Color coding (green for paid, red for unpaid) or emoji indicators (✓/✗) were explored as alternatives to `[X]`/`[ ]` markers.
+These were rejected because:
     - ANSI colors may not render consistently across all terminals.
     - Emoji require Unicode support and increase display width.
     - Bracket notation is text-based, universally compatible, and familiar to users from todo list applications (including the CS2113 iP assignment).